China Resources Cement: Listing

 China Resources Cement has been listed twice.
-It was firstly listed on the Hong Kong Stock Exchange in 2003 with its IPO price of HK$2.32 per share.
-In 2006, it was privatized by its largest shareholder, China Resources (Holdings), with the acquired price of HK$2.45 per share.
-In 2009, CRC was relisted with its IPO price of HK$3.9 per share.
+It was first listed on the Hong Kong Stock Exchange in 2003 with an IPO price of HK$2.32 per share.
+In 2006, it was privatized by its largest shareholder, China Resources (Holdings), with an acquired price of HK$2.45 per share.
+In 2009, CRC was relisted with an IPO price of HK$3.9 per share.
 However, its share price is still below its offer price after listing.